Hard Rock Music Archives

-ayable on Death (abbreviated as P.O.D.) is a Christian styled nu-metal band formed in 1992.
+bbreviated as P.O.D., Payable on Death is a Christian styled nu-metal band formed in 1992.

 After recording a demo tape, Traa Daniels joined in 1994 to replace the departing Portillo.
 The act then signed to 'Rescue Records', a label created by Bernardo's father, Noah Bernardo Sr., who would also assume the role of the band's first manager.
 Between 1994-1997, they would release three albums, Snuff the Punk (1994), Brown (1996) and Payable on Death (live; 1997).

 See All... ⏬

 Shortly after the release of Payable on Death Live, 'Essential Records' offered P.O.D. a $100,000 recording contract, but on behalf of the band Sandoval told band manager Tim Cook to decline the offer saying, "God has a bigger plan for P.O.D."
 Well, perhaps God did, because in 1998 'Atlantic Records' A&R John Rubeli came calling to eventually sign them.
 The Warriors EP (1999) was soon after released as a tribute to their loyal fans and as a transitional album from 'Rescue Records' to 'Atlantic Records'.